2020/21 Full-time Postgraduate course

 In this section

-Successful completion of an HCPC approved programme provides eligibility to apply for HCPC registration.
-It is a legal requirement that anyone who wishes to practise using a title protected by the Health & Care Professions Council Order 2001 (e.g. "Art Therapist" or "Art Psychotherapist") is on the HCPC register.
-Therefore, HCPC Registration permits practice of Art Therapy / Art Psychotherapy in the UK and use of the legally protected titles: “Art Therapist” or “Art Psychotherapist”.
+Successful completion of a HCPC approved programme provides eligibility to apply for HCPC registration.
+It is a legal requirement for anyone who wishes to practice using a title protected by the Health and Care Professions Council.
+HCPC registration permits the practice of art therapy/art psychotherapy in the UK and use of these professional titles.

 The content for each course is summarised on the relevant course page, along with an overview of the modules that make up the course.